jenziel/news-reader/README.md

   - Successfully set up a mock server to avoid reaching daily network request limits associated with the newsapi.org database.
 - **Working within Time Constraints:**
   - Made careful decisions to reach MVP within the suggested timeframe of 8 hours.
+- **Workflow**
+  - Used GitHub Project Boards to identify issues and track completion of tasks.

 ### Challenges